-If you use a baby carrier then, it’s one of the easiest options while doing checking with stroller/travel system.
-Checking the stroller/travel system is usually done at check-in counter and both of the gates.
-Now, If you have a good baby travel stroller as example BabyZen YOYO etc, then you stress to carry your baby/twins will be wiped out sure.
+If you use a baby carrier then, it’s one of the easiest options while doing checking with the stroller/travel system.
+Checking the stroller/travel system is usually done at the check-in counter and both of the gates.
+Now, If you have a good baby travel stroller for example BabyZen YOYO etc, then you stress to carry your baby/twins will be wiped out sure.
 Especially, about these travel strollers are; “they pack up so small and fit into most hand luggage allowances.”

 Meanwhile, a baby carrier makes your journey so much easier than ever before.
-While you fly solo with baby or twins or more, Stroller is so much needed for making your air journey hassle free.
+While you fly solo with baby or twins or more, Stroller is so much needed for making your air journey hassle-free.
 It perfectly lends you all the way to the aircraft door.
-Moreover, you can contact to the American Airlines special assistance team and easily ask your doubts about check-in with your single/double stroller.
-American Airlines customer service number for asking the stroller doubts: 800-433-7300 (Toll Free Number)
+Moreover, you can contact the American Airlines special assistance team and easily ask your doubts about check-in with your single/double stroller.
+American Airlines customer service number for asking the stroller doubts: 800-433-7300 (Toll-Free Number)

 Types of Strollers and What can I expect from them?

 You should not expect your stroller to be stored inside the cabin, according to a general rule.
 Else, It should be in the hold with the rest of the luggage.
 Talking about the heavier strollers and check-in process, the weight limit and mentioned strollers should be checked immediately.
-It’s because of the baggage handlers and take it to the aircraft hold.
-But firstly, it have to lift it from the gate then to downstairs and further to the aircraft hold.
+It’s because of the baggage handlers and takes it to the aircraft hold.
+But firstly, it has to lift it from the gate then to downstairs and further to the aircraft hold.

 According to one of the passengers story, “he had a major back operation due to an injury.
 And, he got the injury from helping with passenger bags in the cabin and trying to close the hat rack.
 So, you can understand now, why a weight limit is in place.”

 You can collect your stroller at the baggage belt generally.
 Usually, your suitcases are also present at the same place.

-You may be required to present proof of age (such as a birth certificate) for any children under the age of 18.
+- You may be required to present proof of age (such as a birth certificate) for any children under the age of 18.

-Traveling internationally?
+- Traveling internationally?
 Children or infants traveling outside the U.S. are required to have the same documentation as an adult.
 If anyone under 18 is traveling internationally without both parents, they may be required to present a Letter of Consent.

-Families with children under 2 years old can ask to board early at the gate.
+- Families with children under 2 years old can ask to board early at the gate.

-Only 1 carry-on diaper bag per child is allowed.
+- Only 1 carry-on diaper bag per child is allowed.

 Children (2 years or older)

-If you don’t choose seats in Main Cabin or Basic Economy within 48 hours of buying tickets, we will attempt to assign children under 15 with at least one adult they’re traveling with.
+- If you don’t choose seats in Main Cabin or Basic Economy within 48 hours of buying tickets, we will attempt to assign children under 15 with at least one adult they’re traveling with.

 Infants (under 2 years)

-AA accept infants as young as 2 days old.
+- AA accepts infants as young as 2 days old.
 However, if you’re traveling with an infant less than 7 days old, your physician will be required to fill out a passenger medical form before your flight.
 (A special assistance coordinator will send the form directly to your physician.)
 Infants must be accompanied by a person 16 years or older or by the infant’s parent (any age) in the same cabin.

-Changing tables are available in the lavatories of all wide-body aircraft.
+- Changing tables are available in the lavatories of all wide-body aircraft.

-Bassinets are available on a first come, first serve basis at the gate for travel only on 777-200, 767-300, 777-300 and 787 aircraft.*
+- Bassinets are available on a first-come, first-serve basis at the gate for travel only on 777-200, 767-300, 777-300, and 787 aircraft.*

-Bassinets are not available in First/business Class cabins.
+- Bassinets are not available in First/Business Class cabins.

 Seating options for infants

-Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the infant must be included in the reservation by calling American Airlines reservations.
-International taxes and percentage of adult fare may apply.
+- Held by an adult (lap child): A parent or any person 16 years or older may hold the infant in their lap, the infant must be included in the reservation by calling American Airlines reservations.
+International taxes and the percentage of adult fare may apply.

-In a reserved seat: If your infant will travel in their own seat, you must buy a ticket.
+- In a reserved seat: If your infant will travel in their own seat, you must buy a ticket.
 The infant must either travel in a safety seat approved by the Federal Aviation Administration (FAA) or be able to sit upright in their seat without assistance and have their seatbelt securely fastened during taxi, takeoff, landing and whenever the “fasten seatbelt” sign is on.